c4tom/DreamDevBox/docs/getting-started/devilbox-intranet.rst

 Disable the intranet
 --------------------

-If you want a more production-like setup, you can also fully disable the Devilbox intranet.
+If you want a more production-like setup, you can also fully disable the DreamDevBox intranet.
 This is achieved internally by removing the default virtual host which serves the intranet.
 When the intranet is disabled, there is no way to access it.